shadow-light/sellingjesus.org/src/articles/worship-tax.md

 So, why do churches pay for a license?

 When the U.S. religious exemption was added in 1976, most churches would have been singing from memory or song books.
 The main need was just to be able to _perform_ songs without legal restriction.
-It was only after overhead projectors became popular in the 80s that churches began copying lyrics themselves, first onto transparencies and then later into digital presentations.
+It was only after overhead projectors became popular in the 80s that churches began copying lyrics themselves,[^overhead] first onto transparencies and then later into digital presentations.
 Since the exemption only applies to the performance and display of a song, _copying_ lyrics is not technically covered by the exemption.

 This is why when you pay for a CCLI license you are _not_ paying for permission to _perform_ the song at church.
 That right is covered by the religious exemption.[^38] This has been confirmed by CCLI themselves.[^39] Instead, when conducting a simple non-recorded service, you are merely paying for the permission to copy the lyrics into digital slides for the song you are _already_ allowed to sing.
 If, however, you print, record, stream, or translate the song, then those activities would _not_ necessarily be covered by the exemption.